BlueBrain/web-data-container/README.md

 - **type** *"bytes"*
   - **compression** (string|null): can be None or "gzip" , tell if the creator of the file asked for their dataset to be compressed or not
 - **type** *"object"*
-  - **compression** (string|null): can be None or "gzip" , tell if the creator of the file asked for their dataset to be compressed or not
+  - **compression** (string|null): can be None or "gzip" , tell if the creator of the file asked for the dataset to be compressed or not
 - **type** *numerical*
-  - **shape** (array): number of elements in each dimensions (from the slowest varying to the fastest)
+  - **shape** (array): number of elements in each dimension (from the slowest varying to the fastest)
   - **strides** (array): number of elements to jump for each dimension, from the slowest varying to the fastest.
   - **byteOrder** (string): can be "C" or "F", irrelevant for 1D array (read more about it here)
   - **endianness** (string): can be "little" or "big" (read more about it here)
   - **compression** (string|null): can be None or "gzip" , tell if the creator of the file asked for their dataset to be compressed or not

-The **stride** information of numerical datasets is complementary to the **shape** information and could be generated at read time but we chose to have it part of the metadata to make it faster.
+The **stride** information of numerical datasets is complementary to the **shape** information and could be generated at read time, but we chose to have it part of the metadata to make it faster.
 If **strides** happen to be missing for a multidimensional dataset, they will be computed.

 # Python Code Sample
 First, the Python package randomaccessbuffer must be installed from [this repository](https://bbpgitlab.epfl.ch/dke/randomaccessbufferpy):